List of Dragon Ball characters: Cooler

 Cooler (クウラ, Kūra) is the main villain in the fifth and sixth Dragon Ball Z films.
 He is Frieza's brother who travels to Earth to seek revenge on Goku.
 While he admits that he never liked his brother, he feels that he needed to punish the one that ruined his family's honor.
 He is defeated by Super Saiyan Goku.
 He returns in the sixth film after his remains combine with the Big Gete Star (ビッグゲテスター, Biggu Gete Sutā), a sentient planet-sized machine, which gives him the ability to create an indefinite amount of "Meta-Coolers" (メタルクウラ, Metaru Kūra), which have the ability to constantly repair and improve themselves.
 He tries to consume New Namek, but is eventually destroyed by Goku and Vegeta.
 Cooler appears in the Dragon Ball Z Side Story: Plan to Eradicate the Saiyans OVA and its remake, Dragon Ball Heroes: Victory Mission, a Dragon Ball spin-off manga drawn for V Jump by Toyotarou, and in the Prison Planet arc of Super Dragon Ball Heroes, an original net animation adaptation of the arcade game of the same name.
 He is voiced by Ryūsei Nakao in Japanese media, and Andrew Chandler in the Funimation dub.
+Cooler also appears as a playable character in Dragon Ball: Sparking!
+Zero, and appears in a what-if scenario in the games story mode.